ChildrenOfUr/coUserver/README.md

 3. Make sure you have the required dependencies specified in pubspec.yaml.
 If you're missing any of these, try selecting a file in the project, and then running Tools > Pub Get.

-##Testing##
+##Running##
-To test the project, you will have to build an 'API_KEYS.dart' file in the top-level folder.
-Directions can be found in the developer docs <a href="https://github.com/ChildrenOfUr/coUclient/blob/master/doc/api.md" target="_blank">here.</a>
+1. To run the server, you will have to create an 'API_KEYS.dart' file in the top-level folder.
+Directions can be found in the developer docs
+<a href="https://github.com/ChildrenOfUr/coUclient/blob/master/doc/api.md" target="_blank">here.</a>
+2. After that, right-click on the `declarations.dart` file and select Run to start the server on your local machine.
+3. Go to http://localhost:8181/serverStatus to test that your server is returning data.
+See `server.dart` for other routes.

 In order to echo global messages to our Slack channel, the server expects an environment variable called "irc_pass" to be set up in
 ~/.profile.
 This password should correspond to the one given on this page: https://cou.slack.com/account/gateways